Would you like to nominate one of our our staff members for superior customer service? Click HERE

 How and When Your Information Is Shared With Other Parties

-IPC does not sell, trade or license Personal Information for marketing purposes.
+IPC does not sell, share, trade or license Personal Information for marketing purposes.
 We do, however, work with a number of trusted partners who perform vital functions as part of our operations.
 See above section on “Use of Third Party Providers.”
 We do not share your Personal Information unless it is necessary to fulfill our responsibilities, including providing the Services to you.

 We may engage third parties to help us carry out certain other internal functions such as account processing, client services, or other data collection relevant to our business.
 Personal Information is shared with these third parties only to the extent necessary for us to process the transactions you initiate or perform other specific services.
 Our partners are legally required to keep your Personal Information private and secure.

-We may share your Personal Information with law enforcement or other government agencies as required by law or for the purposes of limiting fraud.
+We may share your Personal Information with law enforcement or other government agencies as required by law, to comply with law or applicable regulations, or for the purposes of limiting fraud.
 We reserve the right to disclose your Personal Information when we believe that disclosure is necessary to protect our rights or to comply with a judicial proceeding, court order or legal process.
 We further reserve the right to disclose any of your Personal Information that we believe, in good faith, appropriate or necessary to take precautions against liability, to investigate and defend against any third-party claims or allegations, to assist government enforcement agencies, to protect the security or integrity of the Site or our services, or to protect the rights, property or personal safety of IPC, its users, or others.